NEONScience/NEON-Data-Skills/_posts/2014-10-29-R-Basics-Getting-Started.md

 date:   2014-11-04 20:49:52
 authors: Adapted from Software Carpentry Materials by Leah A. Wasser
-categories: [Coding and Informatics] tags : [R]
+categories: [Coding and Informatics] tags : []
-description: "This activity will provide the basics of using R."
+description: "This activity will present the basics of using R."
 code1:
 image:
   feature: codedpoints2.png